-The purpose of this publication is to provide faculty and instructors at Penn State general guidelines for classroom academic adjustments, auxiliary aids, and/or services for students with disabilities.
-The need for academic adjustments, auxiliary aids, and/or services can range from a need to change the presentation of materials during a lecture, wearing a microphone for an amplification system to be used by the student, to providing different ways for the student to respond to exam questions.
+The goal of this website is to provide faculty and instructors at Penn State DuBois general guidelines for classroom academic adjustments, auxiliary aids, and/or services for students with disabilities.
+The need for academic adjustments, auxiliary aids, and/or services can range from a need to change the presentation of materials during a lecture, to wearing a microphone for an amplification system to be used by the student, to providing different ways for the student to respond to exam questions.
 The underlying purpose of these adjustments is to enable students to be evaluated on the basis of their abilities, not their disabilities, as well as provide equal access to information in the classroom.

 A frequently used term when working with a student with a disability is a reasonable academic adjustment.
 A reasonable academic adjustment is an academic adjustment that minimizes or eliminates the impact of a disability, allowing the individual to gain equal access and have an equal opportunity to participate in the University's courses, programs, services, activities, and facilities.
 Title II of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973 dictates that an institution must provide reasonable academic adjustments, auxiliary aids and/or services for those individuals with a qualified disability who self identify.

 Providing academic adjustments, auxiliary aids, and/or services is not as ominous as it may sound and not all students with disabilities require adaptations or adjustments.
 Adaptations may result in only minor revisions or changes, or may require a search for a mutually satisfactory solution for the instructor and the student.
-Auxiliary aids and services are most likely paid for by the ODS.
+Auxiliary aids and services are most likely paid for by the OSDR.

 Needs vary among individuals with the same disability, therefore, suggestions represent only general guidelines for classroom adaptations.
 It is important to remember that a student may have multiple disabilities that have to be taken into consideration.
 It should be stressed that the primary person with whom to work in making appropriate and/or necessary changes is the student with the disability as well as the disability services office.
 Some students may have disabilities that are not obvious when speaking with the student.
 Therefore, please do not assume that because you are not able to observe obvious signs of a person having a disability, that the student is not disabled.
-The fact that the student has a letter from ODS, means that the student has submitted documentation and is officially registered with the University as having a disability.
+The fact that the student has a letter from OSDR means that the student has submitted documentation and is officially registered with the University as having a disability.

 Arranging suitable adjustments involves a shared responsibility between the classroom instructor and the student.
 Students with disabilities are responsible for bringing their individual needs to the attention of the instructor as early as possible in the semester; however, students may be hesitant to make special requests.
 It is suggested that, early in the semester, instructors make a general announcement such as the one listed below: